Drake vs Texas Tech Prediction — AI Finds CAN'T MISS CBB Lines & Props (Mar 22)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over tons of data from every past game between the Bulldogs and Red Raiders and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Bulldogs and Red Raiders and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most focused on the trending weight emotional bettors regularly put on Drake’s strength factors between a Bulldogs team going up against a possibly tired Red Raiders team.
+Interestingly enough, the data has been most fixated on the linear correlation of factor knucklehead sportsbettors regularly put on coaching factors between a Bulldogs team going up against a possibly healthy Red Raiders team.
 We’ve found the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CBB AI picks for FREE now.